AgentOps-AI/tokencost/README.md

 ```

-## How tokens are counting
+## How tokens are counted

+Under the hood, strings and ChatML messages are tokenized using [Tiktoken](https://github.com/openai/tiktoken), OpenAI's official tokenizer.
+Tiktoken splits text into tokens (which can be parts of words or individual characters) and handles both raw strings and message formats with additional tokens for message formatting and roles.

-Under the hood, strings and ChatML messages are tokenized using Tiktoken.
-For Anthropic models above version 3 (i.e. Sonnet 3.5, Haiku 3.5, and Opus 3), the Anthropic beta token counting API is used.
+For Anthropic models above version 3 (i.e. Sonnet 3.5, Haiku 3.5, and Opus 3), we use the [Anthropic beta token counting API](https://docs.anthropic.com/claude/docs/beta-api-for-counting-tokens) to ensure accurate token counts.
+For older Claude models, we approximate using Tiktoken with the cl100k_base encoding.

 ## Cost table